16 Tips For Beginning With Acrylic Painting

 Often times we get tunnel visions with our paintings.
 That tiny detail of the grass we’ve been working on for an hour.
 Does it really make a difference in the overall aesthetics of the painting?
 Look at your painting from far away and you will notice a HUGE difference!

 Maybe there’s not enough contrast.
 Maybe that circle that is supposed to be a moon looks like an oval!
-Or, maybe that painting that you hate and you’re about to paint completely over actually looks pretty good from far away.
+Or, maybe that painting that you hate and you’re about to gesso completely over actually looks pretty good from far away.

 If there is one thing you take from all my tips, it’s that painting is a learned skill (and 50% emotion)!
 It comes with practice and you will only improve the more you paint!
 So go out and get those brushes, get those canvases and whatever paints you can afford!
 Paint your favorite things.
 Don’t get frustrated!
 Enjoy the process, enjoy the journey!
 Welcome to this wonderful hobby!